-- Individuals participate in the decisions that affect their lives. - Individuals have real input into how their services are provided. - Eliminate service delivery methods that are confusing and fragmented. - Prioritize resources and services for individuals. - Emphasize and utilize the self-help model. - Hire clients so that they can provide services at all levels of the agency.
+- Individuals participate in the decisions that affect their lives. - Individuals have real input into how their services are provided. - Eliminate service delivery methods that are confusing andfragmented. - Prioritize resources and services for individuals. - Emphasize and utilize the self-help model. - Hire clients so that they can provide services at all levels of the agency.

-Special attention will be provided to the outreach and engagement of the County's Latino population, and the outreach and provision to the more remote and underserved areas of the County including Truckee and North San Juan.
+Special attention will be provided to the outreach and engagement of the County's Latino population, and the outreach and provision to the more remote and underserved areas of the County which may include Truckee

-The Contractor shall collaborate and cooperate with, mental health, public health, child welfare, social services, justice system, substance abuse providers, attorneys, drug courts, social services, and other agencies or providers that may be involved in the member's treatment and recovery needs.
+The Contractor shall collaborate and cooperate with, mental health, public health, child welfare, social services, justice system, substance abuse providers, attorneys, drug courts, social services, and other agencies or providers that may be involved in the member's treatment and recovery needs